 e.
 Ambition of GOsC to protect patients and regulate and develop the profession: despite being a small regulator, the GOsC has a well-established reputation for setting ambitious programmes of activity and for these activities to be impactful within our community and the wider regulatory sector.

-We will need to be mindful about what the GOsC can achieve so that we are not overcommitting resources.
-However, we should not limit the scope of our own ability to deliver our remit, simply because of the uncertainty within the operational environment.
+We will need to be consider carefully what the GOsC can achieve so that we are not overcommitting resources.

-Expenditure forecast, including cost reductions
+Expenditure forecast